aliumutidiz/DDrace_Config_V2/README.md

 ## How to use

-- After placing the files in the game location, go to the game and type ``start byte`` into the console
+- After placing the files in the game location, go to the game and type ``exec byte`` into the console

 <br />
 <br />